 M-9.
 Models may be provided with "verdict files" that state some information tools may consider when computing results.
-The following information (coming from the model forms) can be stated in these verdict files as a couple key/value:
+The following information (coming from the model forms) can be stated in these verdict files as a couple key/value1:

-- a boolean stating if the net is an ordinary one (key ORDINARY), - a boolean stating if the net is free-choice (key SIMPLE\FREE\CHOICE), - a boolean stating if the net is an extended free-choice (key EXTENDED\FREE\CHOICE), - a boolean stating if the net is a state machine (key STATE\MACHINE), - a boolean stating if the net is a marked graph (key MARKED\GRAPH), - a boolean stating if the net is connected (key CONNECTED), - a boolean stating if the net is strongly connected (key STRONGLY\CONNECTED), - a boolean stating if the net has a source place (key SOURCE\PLACE), - a boolean stating if the net has a sink place (key SINK\PLACE), - a boolean stating if the net has a source transition (key SOURCE\TRANS), - a boolean stating if the net has a sink transition (key SINK\TRANS), - a boolean stating if the net is loop free (key LOOP\FREE), - a boolean stating if the net is conservative (key CONSERVATIVE), - a boolean stating if the net is sub-conservative (key SUBCONSERVATIVE), - a boolean stating if the net contains NUPN information (key NESTED\UNITS), - a boolean stating if the net is safe (key SAFE), - a boolean stating if the net has deadlocks (key DEADLOCK), - a boolean stating if the net is reversible (key REVERSIBLE), - a boolean stating if the net is quasi-live(key QUASILIVE), - a boolean stating if the net is live (key LIVE).
+- a boolean stating if the net is an ordinary one (key ORDINARY), - a boolean stating if the net is free-choice (key SIMPLE_FREE_CHOICE), - a boolean stating if the net is an extended free-choice (key EXTENDED_FREE_CHOICE), - a boolean stating if the net is a state machine (key STATE_MACHINE), - a boolean stating if the net is a marked graph (key MARKED_GRAPH), - a boolean stating if the net is connected (key CONNECTED), - a boolean stating if the net is strongly connected (key STRONGLY_CONNECTED), - a boolean stating if the net has a source place (key SOURCE_PLACE), - a boolean stating if the net has a sink place (key SINK_PLACE), - a boolean stating if the net has a source transition (key SOURCE_TRANSITION), - a boolean stating if the net has a sink transition (key SINK_TRANSITION), - a boolean stating if the net is loop free (key LOOP_FREE), - a boolean stating if the net is conservative (key CONSERVATIVE), - a boolean stating if the net is sub-conservative (key SUBCONSERVATIVE), - a boolean stating if the net contains NUPN information (key NESTED_UNITS), - a boolean stating if the net is safe (key SAFE), - a boolean stating if the net has dead places (key DEAD_PLACES), - a boolean stating if the net has dead transitions (key DEAD_TRANSITIONS), - a boolean stating if the net has deadlocks (key DEADLOCK), - a boolean stating if the net is reversible (key REVERSIBLE), - a boolean stating if the net is live (key LIVE).